elsamarianelli/Ping_detection/README.md

-# Ping_detection

-Main file to run from is script_clean.m
+------------------------------------------ Davide_analysis_master.m ------------------------------------------

+1) trigger time detection (with pprompts to appropriately set threhsholding), saves trigger times in excel file (optional)
+2) loads EEG data- preprocesses, and runs field trip analysis - given lack of a trigger channel, cfg.trl matrix is made using trigger times extracted * sampling frequency

+------------------------------------------ extract_trigger_times.m ------------------------------------------

 This script analyzes an audio recording to detect specific sound events (triggers) based on a template trigger file.
 It:

-Loads the main audio file and the trigger template.
+1) Loads the main audio file and the trigger template.
-Computes and normalizes spectrograms for both signals.
+2) Computes and normalizes spectrograms for both signals.
-Extracts dominant frequency bands from the trigger.
+3) Extracts dominant frequency bands from the trigger.
-Filters the full audio based on these dominant frequencies.
+4) Filters the full audio based on these dominant frequencies.
-Smooths the extracted power signal and allows manual threshold setting.
+5) Smooths the extracted power signal and allows manual threshold setting.
-Plots the extracted triggers and plays back the audio with a moving cursor for validation.
+6) Plots the extracted triggers and plays back the audio with a moving cursor for validation.
-Saves detected trigger times as a .csv file.
+7) Saves detected trigger times as a .csv file.